-Eating at Bellanger, the latest Corbin & King all day brasserie has been on my foodie list since the day it opened its doors..
+Eating at Bellanger restaurant, the latest Corbin & King all-day brasserie, has been on my foodie list since the day it opened its doors..
 The duo behind the Wolseley, Delaunay and Brasserie Zedel opened it’s doors on Islington Green earlier this year.

 It was awarded the Bib Gourmand this week, a new addition to the accolades handed out by Michelin.
 They’re given to less formal restaurants offering high-quality food with value for money.

 My time had finally come – with the kids packed off to the grandparents, I wasted no time and tapped away on the laptop for a reservation.

 The Bellanger restaurant pays homage to the golden era of all-day cafes with a menu inspired by the Alsace-Lorraine region of France.
 On entry you’re greeted with dark wood panelled walls, embroidered white tablecloths, smoky mirrors, golden lighting and a mixture of large booths and closely packed tables – all very pleasing on the eye.